-- The content management system (Drupal, Joomla, or WordPress) or one of its plugins may manipulate the timezone settings without CiviCRM's awareness.
-You may wish to post to the CiviCRM Forum about your problem.
+- The content management system (Drupal, Joomla, or WordPress) or one of its plugins may manipulate the timezone settings without informing CiviCRM's.
+You may wish to post to Stack Exchange or Mattermost about your problem.
 Please include any available details about the timezone settings in the operating system, PHP, MySQL, and the CMS; if you have any special CMS plugins or configuration options which may affect timezones, please report them.

 The permissions you'll need to assign to the MySQL user that CiviCRM uses will depend on your version of MySQL.
-The following examples assume you have a database called
+The following example assumes you have a database called

 civicrm and a MySQL user called

-GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES, TRIGGER, CREATE ROUTINE, ALTER ROUTINE, REFERENCES ON civicrm.* TO 'civicrm_user'@'localhost' IDENTIFIED BY 'realpasswordhere';
+GRANT SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE TEMPORARY TABLES, LOCK TABLES, TRIGGER, CREATE ROUTINE, ALTER ROUTINE, REFERENCES, CREATE VIEW, SHOW VIEW ON civicrm.* TO 'civicrm_user'@'localhost' IDENTIFIED BY 'realpasswordhere';